The Student Success Fund Portal is Closed for the 24-25 Academic Year.

 To be eligible for the Student Success Fund a student must:

-Be a full-time undergraduate student
+Be a full-time enrolled student

-Provide a receipt of each purchase
+Provide an itemized receipt of each purchase to receive a reimbursement

 Deadlines & important information